eibenag/chiexp/doc/pydoc.rst

 Python documentation
 ====================

-The package `chiexp` can be loaded in python using the standard import command::
+The package `chiexp` can be loaded in Python using the standard import command::

    import sys